-The Teacher Preparation Advising Center (TPAC) operated within the College of Education and offers pre-program and in-program advising and information for the liberal Studies Bachelors Degree as well as the Multiple Subject (elementary teaching), Single Subject (middle and high school teaching), Special Education (Education Specialist) and Urban Dual Credential Programs.
-Liberal Studies and Teacher Credential Academic Advisors provide academic advising on a drop-in and scheduled basis, discussing program requirements and planning, course schedules, and assistance in navigating academic policies and procedures, For more information visit TPAC website, call (562) 895-1105, or email firstname.lastname@example.org.
+The Teacher Preparation Advising Center (TPAC) operates within the College of Education and offers pre-program and in-program advising and information for the Liberal Studies Bachelor’s Degree as well as the Integrated Teacher Education Program (ITEP).
+TPAC also advises the Multiple Subject (elementary teaching), Single Subject (middle and high school teaching), Education Specialist (Special Education) and Urban Dual Credential Programs.
+Liberal Studies and Teacher Credential Academic Advisors provide academic advising on a drop-in and scheduled basis, discussing program requirements and planning, course schedules, and assistance in navigating academic policies and procedures, For more information visit TPAC website, or the Liberal Studies website, call (562) 895-1105, or email firstname.lastname@example.org.

 University Honors Program

-UHP is open to all undergraduate: incoming first-year, transfer, and continuing students.
-Applicants should have a GPA of 3.5 or higher and show promise and interest in the areas of civic engagement, social justice, global learning, and research.
+UHP is open to all undergraduates: incoming first-year, transfer, and continuing students.
+Applicants should have a GPA of 3.5 or higher and show promise and interest in the areas of civic engagement, social justice, global learning, leadership, and research.
 If requirements are not met, students are encouraged to still apply and address any unfulfilled qualifications in their personal statement.
 University Honors students are exclusively eligible for President’s Scholarships, the most prestigious, merit-based awards granted by CSULB.
-For more information or to apply to the program, please visit the Honors office, LIB-507, or our website at University Honors Program website.
+For more information or to apply to the program, please visit the University Honors Program website.

 Student Academic Support Services